caiogbb/Appsilon_test/README.md

 # Application infrastructure

-Open the `app.R` file in the RStudio editor.
-This is the main script that contains all the necessary libraries and code for the Biodiversity Analysis Shiny App.
+The `app.R` file is the main script that contains all the necessary libraries and code for the Biodiversity Analysis Shiny App.

 ## Main Functions